-If you too have a pile of old journals wasting away in a corner, take a moment to capture the wisdom.
-Then throw them away.
+If you too have a pile of old journals wasting away in a corner, take some time to capture the wisdom.
+Then consider whether you feel ready to throw them away.

-Here’s how.
+Here's one way to capture the wisdom and let go of the pages.
 At the end of every year, Sandi Amorin reviews her journals to complete the year and make space for what’s next.
-She recently gathered 108 insights or moments of mindfulness that had a profound impact on her life in a particular year.
+Check out these 108 insights Sandi culled from her journals at the end of one year.

-I now have a plump handful of paper in place of the old journals.
-Watch out!
-Some of my ancient insights might show up here.
-But I promise not to hold on interminably to the rest.
+I now have a plump handful of paper in place of the old journals, but I won't hold onto them for too long.

 Are you a journal writer?
 Do you keep your journals or offer them up?
-How do you capture the wisdom they contain?
+How do you actualize the wisdom they contain?